aliireza/ddc-ra/README.md

 ## Requirement

-You need to install [Gecode][gecode] to be able to use our source code.
+You need to install [Gecode][gecode-website] to be able to use our source code.
 A quick recepie would be to run the following commands:

 ```bash
 sudo apt-get install libgecode-dev